-Amazon has 16 marketplaces worldwide, 14 of which allow third-party sellers to list and sell products.
-And through these marketplaces, Amazon offers 350 million products.
+Amazon has 21 marketplaces worldwide, all of which allow third-party sellers to list and sell products.
+And through these marketplaces, Amazon offers over 350 million products.

 Amazon’s Global Marketplaces: